burningmantech/ranger-clubhouse-web/README-ch-form.md

 * label: The button text.
 The default text is 'Cancel'
 * disabled: if true, the button will be disabled.

-## Form as a modal box

-The form can be rendered as a modal box.
-Simply set the modalBox to true and give a box title by setting modalTitle.

 ## Basic Example